-The United States Botanic Garden (USBG) and Architect of the Capitol (AOC) will provide a safe and accessible route from Bartholdi Park to the American Veterans Disabled for Life Memorial and upgrade the aging infrastructure of the historic Park.
+The United States Botanic Garden (USBG) and Architect of the Capitol (AOC) have made improvements to provide a safe and accessible route from Bartholdi Park to the American Veterans Disabled for Life Memorial and upgrade the aging infrastructure of the historic Park.

 Bartholdi Park, a two-acre historic park in the USBG jurisdiction was developed in 1932 and is located south of the USBG Conservatory.
 For the last 85 years, Bartholdi Park has served as a demonstration garden where visitors can learn the latest horticultural techniques translatable to their home gardens and landscapes.
 It is also a favorite location of visitors and employees of Capitol Hill buildings.
 The Park's focal point is a magnificent classical fountain created by Frédéric Auguste Bartholdi, sculptor of the Statue of Liberty, for the 1876 Centennial Exposition.

-While the Bartholdi Fountain was restored in 2011, the Park has not been updated since its installation in 1932.
-Improvements will replace aging infrastructure, improve seating areas, restore the currently non-functional northwest fountain and realign pathways for compliance, accessibility and connection to the newly installed American Veterans Disabled for Life Memorial located adjacent to the Park.
-The improvement project was designed and will be built using the Sustainable SITES Initiative, a system of criteria for sustainable landscape design and construction.
+While the Bartholdi Fountain was restored in 2011, the Park had not been updated since its installation in 1932.
+Improvements replaced aging infrastructure, improved seating areas, restored the currently non-functional northwest fountain and realigned pathways for compliance, accessibility and connection to the newly installed American Veterans Disabled for Life Memorial located adjacent to the Park.
+The improvement project was designed and built using the Sustainable SITES Initiative, a system of criteria for sustainable landscape design and construction.